JoshDoody/joshdoody.github.io/_posts/2016-06-13-how-to-ask-for-a-promotion-at-work.md

 ---
 layout: post
 title: How to ask for a promotion at work
+headline: Get promoted by thinking like a manager
-tagline: A 2-step approach to get your next promotion
+tagline: A proven two-step process to get your next promotion
-excerpt: A 2-step method to ask for a promotion at work by looking at promotions from a manager's perspective.
+excerpt: A proven two-step process to get promoted at work by thinking like a manager.
+last_modified_at: 2016-10-24
 ---
 You’ve got your eye on a promotion.
 Maybe it’s the next job in your career path, or maybe it’s in another part of the company.
-Now what?
+How do you get there?

+Conventional wisdom is that you just keep your head down, work hard, and wait until someone sees your potential and gives you a raise.
+But there's a much better way.

-## A CEO tells me what managers are looking for
+## What a CEO taught me about promotions

 A few years ago, I had a chance opportunity to talk with the CEO of a large public utility company.
 We met in his office on the top floor of a tall building, and we talked for 90 minutes.
 This was extremely generous of him—think how much his time must be worth—and I wanted to make the most of it.